crabber-net/python-crabber/docs/usage/basics.rst

    api.post_molt('Hello, world!')

 Nice!
-Now if you were to run that interactively you would notice that :meth:`API.post_molt` returns a :class:`Molt` object.
+Now if you were to run that interactively you would notice that :meth:`~crabber.models.API.post_molt` returns a :class:`~crabber.models.Molt` object.
 This object is the Molt you've just posted, you can read the contents like this:

 .. code-block:: python3